ShreyashNandgaonkar/Payment-form/README.md

 # Payment-form
-This is a payment form built with html, CSS and a bit of jquery.
+This is a responsive frontend design for payment form built with html, CSS and a bit of jquery.